ClickHouse/ClickHouse/docker/server/README.md

 docker run --rm --user ${UID}:${GID} --name some-clickhouse-server --ulimit nofile=262144:262144 -v "$(pwd)/logs/clickhouse:/var/log/clickhouse-server" -v "$(pwd)/data/clickhouse:/var/lib/clickhouse" clickhouse/clickhouse-server
 ```

-When you use the image with local directories mounted, you probably would like to specify the user to maintain the proper file ownership.
+When you use the image with local directories mounted, you probably want to specify the user to maintain the proper file ownership.
 Use the `--user` argument and mount `/var/lib/clickhouse` and `/var/log/clickhouse-server` inside the container.
 Otherwise, the image will complain and not start.

 ### Start server from root (useful in case of userns enabled)